megvii-research/AAAI2023-PVD/README.md

 <br>

 # Tips
-- When you want to use PVDAL, remember to ensure that your code branches in PVD-AL, that is, remember to do the following:
+- When you want to use PVDAL, please ensure that your code branche in PVD-AL, that is, remember to do the following:

     ```
     git checkout PVD-AL